ucdenver-compsci/csc3916_assignment2-MJockman/README.md

     ```
 ## Submissions
 - All source code should be stored on github (remember .gitignore for node_modules)
-- API needs to be deployed to heroku or render
+- API needs to be deployed to render
 - Create a readme.md at the root of your github repository with the embedded (markdown) to your test collection
     - Within the collection click the (…), share collection -> Embed
     - Static Button